Mark Hoffman

 Do you feel that life's stresses, anxieties, and difficulties are weighing you down?

-Taking the first steps might be challenging, so I offer a 15-minute free consultation to help you with any concerns.
+Taking the first steps might be challenging, so I offer a 15-minute free consultation to address any concerns you may have.

 Working with me, you will explore what is getting you stuck in life so you can move forward, heal, and evolve.
 I offer support in an empathetic, non-judgemental way.
-I have experience helping those with a wide range of issues in a safe therapeutic space, allowing you to explore your aims and thoughts.
+I have experience helping those with various issues in a safe therapeutic space, allowing you to explore your aims and thoughts.
 Together, we will explore your inner strengths and resources, building on these to improve your general wellbeing and self-growth.

 Going into counselling might be hard for some, so I will try my best to put you at ease and assist you through the process.